 By Matt McCauley and Kent Sullivan

-The area’s first settlers were Jesse and Sarah Spray, who purchased 80 acres in 1877 and added another 80 acres via the Homestead Act.
-Jesse was born in Kentucky in 1811 and Sarah in Indiana in 1825—so they were older than most of the neighbors scattered around them on 80-acre parcels.
-They came to the Washington Territory via Iowa and there is not record of them in the territory until 1877—the same year several other Juanita homesteaders filed claims, including the Forbes, Langdon and Dunlap families.
+The area’s first settlers were Jesse and Sarah Spray.
+Jesse was born in Kentucky in 1811 and Sarah in Indiana in 1825, so they were older than most of the neighbors scattered around them on 80-acre parcels.
+They came to the Washington Territory via Iowa and the first record of them in the territory is 1877—the same year several other Juanita homesteaders filed claims, including the Forbes, Langdon, and Dunlap families.
+The Sprays purchased 80 acres and added another 80 acres via the Homestead Act.

 While today’s Totem Lake had several names prior to being legally changed to Totem Lake in about 1971, it was known for probably the longest period of time as Lake Wittenmyer.

 Picturing all of the changes in railroad spurs and roads over the 75+ years of development in Firloch is a tall order.
 We put together an animation to help you visualize the evolution.